Would a UK think tank “success” work in South Africa?

 Building the necessary expertise and capacity for a think tank to be effective can be challenging.
 The IFS benefits from a pool of highly skilled economists and long-standing relationships with academia and government.

-South Africa is at the top of the league regarding spare economic policy research capacity in Africa.
+South Africa is at the top of the league regarding spare economic policy research capacity in Africa – and across the Global South.
 However, developing similar expertise, institutional capacity, and credibility may need significant time and investment.
 This development phase could limit the immediate impact of a new think tank.

 We know, from our ongoing engagement with think tanks, that even leading South African think tanks today face serious challenges in hiring qualified economists.
 A new think tank focused on economic policy would need to resort to paying premium salaries to compete with the private sector, the Central Bank, and the Ministry of Finance.